salmanhasansalmanzuberihussain/MobileAppResearch/README.md

 Margin Top add to image
 Adjust px due to app not working.
 Must remove on react native.
 Added style with bold for whoissalmanhassan Adjusted Font Header Size
+Adding styling to date and specific heading to by salman hassan with font change